emacdona/onlispBookClub/projects/blog/_posts/2023-07-10-lisp-macros.markdown

 # Draft:[^draft] (Yet Another) Lisp Macro Blog Post

-## The Inspiration
+## The inspiration for this post

-I have this thing where I meet with a group of like-minded nerds once a week to discuss Lisp topics.
-Ostensibly the group started as a book club, and the goal of that club was to read Paul Graham's book ["On Lisp"](http://www.paulgraham.com/onlisp.html).
-We constantly find ourselves drifting from that goal, but we keep working our way back towards it.
+Once a week, I meet with a group of like-minded nerds to discuss Lisp topics.
+This group started as a book club, and our original goal was to read Paul Graham's book "[On Lisp](http://www.paulgraham.com/onlisp.html)".
+Although we constantly find ourselves drifting from that goal, we keep working our way back toward it.
 We just can't help ourselves from being distracted by various Lisp related topics.

+{:.callout}
-As an aside: lots of great books have been written about Lisp[^books].
+Lots of great books have been written about Lisp[^books].
 To me, at least, it seems that **most** books written about Lisp are fantastic.
 Even if you care nothing about the language (you should), it's worth your time to pick up one of the more well known books about Lisp -- so that you have an example of quality technical writing to study.

-But we were talking about one book in particular: _On Lisp_. _On Lisp_ covers a lot of topics, but if one were to ask the Lisp community:
+_On Lisp_ covers a lot of topics, but if one were to ask the Lisp community:

 "Which **one** Lisp book should I read if I want to learn how to write Lisp Macros?"